Anna Zakrisson

-Anna Zakrisson (born 31 March 1980 in Sollentuna, Stockholm, Sweden) is a Swedish science communicator and scientist living in Berlin.
+Anna Zakrisson (born 31 March 1980) is a Swedish science communicator and scientist living in Berlin.

 Life

-Zakrisson grew up in Stockholm; her father was a hydrologist and her mother is a medical doctor.
+Born in Sollentuna, Stockholm, Sweden, Zakrisson grew up in Stockholm; her father was a hydrologist and her mother is a medical doctor.
 She moved to Fagersta Municipality in Västmanland County in 1988 and left Sweden in 1997 for journeys to California, Asia and Africa.
 She studied at Lucy Cavendish College, Cambridge and Stockholm University where she completed her doctoral thesis in 2015 entitled "External Growth Control of Baltic Sea Cyanobacteria".
 From 2004 to 2006 she worked as a researcher for Max-Planck-Institute Cologne.
 She is the mother of a daughter, born 2008.
 In 2012, she moved to Berlin and worked as a biologist and for Charité.

-In an interview with Annika Merkelbach for Skeptical Inquirer, when asked her academic career Zakrisson replied that "...I didn’t want to stay in academia...
+In an interview with Annika Merkelbach for Skeptical Inquirer, when asked her academic career Zakrisson replied that "...I didn't want to stay in academia...
 The system sucks.
-I think it’s built to remove all that wonder and childish enthusiasm that, in my opinion, should be the foundation of science."
+I think it's built to remove all that wonder and childish enthusiasm that, in my opinion, should be the foundation of science."

-As of 2018, she is a resident of Berlin, Germany and worked as a freelancer in science communication for a two years before founding her consulting company Anna's Imaginarium GmbH & Co KG.
+As of 2018, she is a resident of Berlin, Germany, and worked as a freelancer in science communication for a two years before founding her consulting company Anna's Imaginarium GmbH & Co KG.

 In 2019 Zakrisson married internationally active opera singer Joa Helgesson with whom she collaborates closely to create performative science lectures.